Lightning strike prompts Vernon pool repairs

 Any remaining costs -- from $500 to $1,000 more, according to Deyo's estimates -- will be covered by insurance.

 It is a relatively small hiccup in what is an important summer for the future of Vernon Recreation Department.
+With the pending closure of the Vermont Yankee nuclear plant, the town has made deep cuts in municipal expenses.

 Recreation sustained some cuts in Vernon's fiscal year 2015 budget, which took effect July 1.
 But Selectboard members also said they wanted to preserve as much of the department's offerings as possible, reasoning that strong recreational facilities and programs can help attract potential residents.